FC-Beau-Jeu/grep/README.md

 # grep
-A repo for the GREP (G Rapidement Envie de Parler) about FC Beau Jeu
+A repo for the GREP (G Rapidement Envie de Parler) about the rise of the FC Beau Jeu